Home » Side Dishes » Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf

 Wild Rice Pilaf on a spoon

-Hang on, this one is a fast one.
-To make your Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf, add your garlic, onion and parsley to a small food processor and pulse until everything has been diced.
+• To make this Cranberry Wild Rice Pilaf, add your garlic, onion and parsley to a small food processor and pulse until everything has been diced.

 Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf food processor

-Add this to your slow cooker.
+• Add this to your slow cooker.
 Then add in the butter, wild rice blend, chicken stock, apple cider, juice and zest of one orange and your seasonings.
-Give a quick stir and set your slow cooker to cook on Low for 4 – 5 hours.

 Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf slow cooker

-When your rice is cooked, add pecans to a small pan and roast over medium high heat for 3 – 5 minutes, stirring often to avoid burning.
-When your pecans have toasted and they are fragrant, add them along with your cranberries, chopped apples and the maple syrup to the rice in the slow cooker and stir well.
-Let cook for another 5 – 10 minutes and then serve.
+• When your pecans have toasted and they are fragrant, add them along with your cranberries, chopped apples and the maple syrup to the rice in the slow cooker and stir well.

 Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf in a white bowl